SarahElzayat/LogIm/README.md

 LogIm is an application that allows you to get the truth table of a logical expression, or the corresponding logical expression of a given truth table, only by taking a picture of it!

 # Technologies
+Classical image processing techniques and machine learning were used.
 ![1673003199368](image/README/1673003199368.png)

 # Installation